Ksavva1021/Tau-Trigger-SF/README.md

 ___
 ## 1) Producing n-tuples from the central NanoAOD files

 Triggers have efficiencies which are dependent on the $p_\mathrm T$ of the object being triggered upon.
 Plotting a trigger's efficiency as a function of $p_\mathrm T$ produces a curve.
 This curve is referred to as a "turn-on" curve.
 Producing accurate Monte Carlo simulations of how particles interact with the CMS detector is challenging.
 As such, the "turn-on" curve in data looks slightly different to how it looks in MC.
-To make MC look more like real data, we multiply the weight of MC events by a correction factor we call a Scale Factor (which is usually a function of $p_\mathrm T$), which we derive by comparing the "turn-on" curves in data and MC.
+To make MC look more like real data, we multiply the weight of MC events by a correction factor we call a Scale Factor (which in this case are a function of $p_\mathrm T$ AND the PNet DM of the $\tau_\mathrm h$), which we derive by comparing the "turn-on" curves in data and MC.
 As detector conditions are era dependent, so too are Scale Factors.
 Thus, the first step is to procure samples of both data and MC events corresponding to the era for which we are measuring our Scale Factors.

 Like HiggsDNA, this tool takes as its input NanoAOD files.
 The script `scripts/nano_postproc.py` takes these NanoAOD files, drops information about the events we don't need, and restructures them into a columnar format (called n-tuples).
 Depending on where the NanoAOD files you are trying to access are stored, you made need a valid grid certificate to access them.
 This involves running something like: